 Common Name: Tarajo

-Ilex latifolia is a Evergreen Tree up to 10.00 metres tall.
+Ilex latifolia is an evergreen tree that can grow up to 10.00 metres tall.

 It has edible uses.